-A fougasse is a typical bread of South France (especially Provence).
-Either a kind of plain bread, shaped into a pattern resembling an ear of wheat, that replaces a baguette, or with all kind of fillings.
+A fougasse is a typical bread of South-France (especially French Provence).
+Either a kind of plain bread, shaped into a pattern resembling an ear of wheat, that replaces a baguette, or with all kinds of fillings.
 Then it’s eaten at any time of the day but it’s indeed ideal for appetizers.
-And you must know that the French just love to grab all kind of delights at l’apéro.
+And you must know that the French just love to grab all kinds of delights at l’apéro.

 This recipe can also be propose as a starter with green salad.
 Or served at picnics.